angular/protractor/docs/tutorial.md

 Protractor needs two files to run, a **spec file** and a **configuration file**.

 Let's start with a simple test that navigates to an example AngluarJS application and checks its title.
-The application we'll use is at [http://juliemr.github.io/protractor-demo/](http://juliemr.github.io/protractor-demo/).
+We’ll use the Super Calculator application at [http://juliemr.github.io/protractor-demo/](http://juliemr.github.io/protractor-demo/).

 Copy the following into spec.js: